Side or rear boundary fences

-The following matters must be considered for any proposed fence that faces a street or is within 3m of a street boundary:
+The following matters must be considered for any proposed fence that faces a street or is within three metres of a street boundary:

 The following height limits apply (unless Council consents to a greater height):

-- Generally front fences can be erected to a height of 1.5m.
-(Check for any restrictive covenants and consider the safety of pedestrians)
+- generally front fences can be erected to a height of 1.5 metres (check for any restrictive covenants and consider the safety of pedestrians)

-On a declared road the permitted maximum height is 2.0m
+on a declared road the permitted maximum height is two metres

-Fences setback at least 3.0m from the street boundary may be constructed with a maximum height of 2.0m
+fences setback at least three metres from the street boundary may be constructed with a maximum height of two metres

-On corner blocks (with side street) a fence cannot be greater than 1000mm when within 9 metres of the corner intersection of the allotment
+on corner blocks (with side street) a fence cannot be greater than 1000mm when within nine metres of the corner intersection of the allotment

 Generally a building permit is required for:

-- A brick fence where any part of the brickwork exceed 1.2m in height
+a brick fence where any part of the brickwork exceeds 1.2 metres in height

-Other types of fences (e.g. timber, metal, lightweight construction) over 1.5m in height within 3m of the street boundary
+other types of fences (e.g. timber, metal, lightweight construction) over 1.5 metres in height within three metres of the street boundary

 Please contact Council’s Town Planning Department to enquire if a planning permit is also required for your proposal.